mobizel/coding-standard/README.md

     $containerConfigurator->import('vendor/mobizel/coding-standard/ecs.php');

     $header = <<<EOM
-This file is part of Rebelote.
+This file is part of <The Project>.

 (c) Mobizel